 FYS-CURE (Course-based Undergraduate Research Experience) courses provide students with an introductory research opportunity where they can hone their research skills, receive valuable mentoring, and contribute to the research of UC Davis scientists and scholars.

-CUREs (Course-based Undergraduate Research Experiences) are courses that engage a whole class of students in addressing a research question or problem that is of interest to the scientific community.
+CUREs (Course-based Undergraduate Research Experiences) engage an entire class of students in addressing a research question or problem that is of interest to the scientific community.
 Nationally, CUREs have been implemented at a wide variety of institutions and with students at all stages of their undergraduate careers.

 Effective CUREs integrate the following five elements:

 RESEARCH TECHNIQUES & EQUIPMENT: A guided introduction to investigation methods within the discipline.

 DISCOVERY: Outcome of investigation is unknown to both the students & instructor.

 BROADLY RELEVANT WORK: Research product or outcome is of relevance beyond just the classroom setting.